dpriskorn/sparql-rc2-backend/README.md

 changes to entities of interest, playing a crucial role in maintaining data quality and consistency.

+## Caching
+This endpoint is using an in-memory cached with a timeout of 60s because the underlying data is not changing very often.

 ## Deployment
 First stop, build and then start
 * `$ toolforge webservice buildservice stop`